 2. Choose a subject worthy of that commitment.
 Whether in person or via photograph or from memory, drawing a portrait requires spending a significant amount of time with someone's face.
 And a good face is rewarding to draw.
 What's a good face?
 You'll know when you find one.

 3. Prepare.
 Are you going for realism?
 Caricature?
 Sketch?
 Black and White?
 Color?
 Abstract?
 Two dimensions or three?
 Are there any challenging aspects to the subject's face?
 Is there something specific about the subject that you want to capture?
 Do you have the supplies you need and a comfortable place to work?
 You don't have to have all the answers.
 But even thinking through these basics will allow you to approach your portrait with the confidence to solve the problems that arise.

 4. Work from the general to the specific.
-Focus on shapes and proportions and, if you're ambitious, how the light falls on their face.
-Heads, faces, hairstyles, eyes, noses, lips they all have basic shapes.
+Focus on shapes and proportions and, if you're ambitious, how light falls on the face.
+Heads, hairstyles, eyes, noses, lips they all have basic shapes.
 If needed, lightly sketch a grid or guidelines to help manage rendering the proportions.